We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Occupational health researchers have classified workplace violence into the following 4 types:

 Type 3 - Worker-on-Worker: between coworkers is commonly referred to Worker-on-Worker violence.
-It includes bullying, and frequently manifests as verbal and emotional abuse that is unfair, offensive, vindictive, and/or humiliating though it can range all the way to homicide.
-Worker-on-worker violence is often directed at persons viewed as being "lower on the food chain" such as in a supervisor to supervisor or doctor to nurse though incidents of peer to peer violence is also common.
-Example: A doctor continually humiliates a staff nurse in front of her peers.
+It includes bullying and frequently manifests verbal and emotional abuse that is unfair, offensive, vindictive, and/or humiliating though it can range all the way to homicide.
+Worker-on-worker violence is often directed at people viewed as being "lower on the food chain" such as in a supervisor to employee or doctor to nurse though incidents of peer-to-peer violence is also common.

 Case Reports